videojs/videojs-contrib-ads/README.md

 The prerollTimout should be as short as possible so that the viewer does not have to wait unnecessarily if no preroll is scheduled for a video.
 Make this longer if your ad integration needs a long time to decide whether it has preroll inventory to play or not.
 Ideally, your ad integration should already know if it wants to play a preroll before the `readyforpreroll` event.

+### debug

+Type: `boolean`
+Default Value: false

+If debug is set to true, the ads plugin will output additional information about its current state during playback.
+This can be handy for diagnosing issues or unexpected behavior in an ad integration.

 ## Building